Silver nanoparticle: Plants

 The reduction of silver ions into silver nanoparticles has also been achieved using geranium leaves.
 It has been found that adding geranium leaf extract to silver nitrate solutions causes their silver ions to be quickly reduced and that the nanoparticles produced are particularly stable.
 The silver nanoparticles produced in solution had a size range between 16 and 40 nm.

 In another study different plant leaf extracts were used to reduce silver ions.
 It was found that out of Camellia sinensis (green tea), pine, persimmon, ginko, magnolia, and platanus that the magnolia leaf extract was the best at creating silver nanoparticles.
 This method created particles with a disperse size range of 15 to 500 nm, but it was also found that the particle size could be controlled by varying the reaction temperature.
 The speed at which the ions were reduced by the magnolia leaf extract was comparable to those of using chemicals to reduce.

 The use of plants, microbes, and fungi in the production of silver nanoparticles is leading the way to more environmentally sound production of silver nanoparticles.

 A green method is available for synthesizing silver nanoparticles using Amaranthus gangeticus Linn leaf extract.

 Products and functionalization

+At small sizes silver nanoparticles typically contain twins, either Icosahedral or decagedral.
 Synthetic protocols for silver nanoparticle production can be modified to produce silver nanoparticles with non-spherical geometries and also to functionalize nanoparticles with different materials, such as silica.
 Creating silver nanoparticles of different shapes and surface coatings allows for greater control over their size-specific properties.